geocompx/geocompr/README.md

  # or cd /location/of/geocompr then R in the system terminal, then:
 bookdown::render_book("index.Rmd") # to build the book
 browseURL("_book/index.html")      # to view it
+# Or, to serve a live preview the book and observe impact of changes:
+bookdown::serve_book()
 ```

 <!-- The code associated with each chapter is saved in the `code/chapters/` folder. -->